-The juvenile legal system in Jacksonville, Florida, handles the cases of minors 17 and under that have commited delinquent acts.
+The juvenile legal system in Jacksonville, Florida, handles the cases of minors 17 and under that have committed delinquent acts.
 “Delinquent acts” are acts otherwise defined as “criminal” but are “delinquent” because they’ve been performed by minors.

 In juvenile court, a minor can be charged with a status offense or a delinquency offense, which we’ll go into more detail further on in this page.
 If your minor loved one has been arrested and has been ordered to attend a hearing in juvenile court, contact the attorneys at Smith & Eulo.

 We understand that children make mistakes, and there’s no reason why their past mistakes should leave a permanent mark on their record.
 We’ll work with you to minimize any penalties your child’s act may incur.

 What types of juvenile crimes are there?

 Delinquent and status offenses are two types of charges a minor may be charged in.
 The difference between the two lies in the seriousness of the act, which can then determine the type of penalties a minor could face if convicted.

 Delinquent acts are criminal offenses that would have resulted in criminal charges if they were performed by an adult.